 The photography exhibit made possible with the help of Frank Archuleta, Jr., features some of the Latino families who have contributed to Lafayette as veterans, leaders, athletes, activists, and coal miners.
 The exhibit gives a small glimpse into the impact and history that Latino families have made in the community.

-At The Collective, visitors can engage in the arts through rotating exhibits, historic displays, networking opportunities, arts business development, social themes, lectures, film series, and other arts & culture programs.
+At The Collective, visitors engage in the arts through various exhibits, historic displays, networking opportunities, arts business development, social themes, lectures, film series, and other arts & culture programs.

 Visitors come together to express and celebrate the community’s identity through art.
 The center’s concept will continue to evolve over time through participant input and public engagement.